-The Impact Biodiversity has on Your Health
+The Impact Biodiversity has on Your Health – Cultivating Biodiversity on the Farm

 Many people are unaware of how important biodiversity is to our ecosystems, food, and communities.
 Biodiversity, is the biological variety of all life on earth.
 It encompasses the genetic variety of plants and animals, services connections between ecosystems, and supports cultural diversity.
 Humans rely on biodiversity for a multitude of basic needs such as nutritious food, clean water, and shelter.
 According to the World Health Organization, biodiversity loss is occurring at alarming rates due to deforestation, urbanization, mono-crop farming, poaching and wildlife trading.
 The loss of biodiversity not only reduces our access to the natural resources, it also increases our risk for viral disease breakouts, climate change, and loss of cultural symbols (1, 2).